 CONTRACT TERMINATION

-- Employment contracts can now be terminated by the employer without prior notice for the 10 reasons listed under article 120 of the original labour law.
-However, even under these circumstances, the employer is bound to pay, where due, the end of service benefits to the employee.
+- However, even under these circumstances, the employer is bound to pay, where due, the end-of-service benefits to the employee.

-- Employees can terminate their employment contract without notice under specific conditions, including a significant change in job responsibilities without written consent from the employee.
+- Employees can terminate their employment contract without notice under specific conditions, including a significant change in job responsibilities, without written consent from the employee.

 NON-DISCLOSURE AND NON-COMPETITIVE CLAUSE